800-450-6118

 All people who knit, sew, crochet, etc. share this sentiment.
 They also understand their passion can be the source of hand pain.
 That’s because maintaining that musical rhythm produces “repetitive stress” on your fingers.

-The human hand is not designed for repeating a huge quantity of small movements, quickly and repeatedly.
+The human hand is not designed for repeating small movements quickly and repeatedly - sometimes for hours on end.
 As a result, it causes stress in the soft tissues, resulting in hand or finger pain.

 How knitting & hand pain are related